PierUgit/fmmap/doc/index.md

    !!
 The whole file is mapped.
    !********************************************************************************************
    type(fmmap_t),         intent(out)           :: x
-      !!
-C pointer to the mapped file integer(fmmap_size_t), intent(inout)         :: nbytes
+      !! descriptor of the mapped file integer(fmmap_size_t), intent(inout)         :: nbytes
       !! input requested size (FMMAP_SCRATCH or FMMAP_NEW),
       !! or output size of existing file (FMMAP_OLD)